Facelift

 The day of surgery you will arrive at our office at the appointed time.
 Wear something loose and comfortable that you can easily remove and put back on after the procedure.
 A button down shirt and loose pajama bottoms are ideal.

 You will meet the surgical team, including a preop nurse and anesthesia provider.
-Dr. Thomassen will answer any final questions you may have regarding the procedure and do some markings.
+Dr. Thomassen will answer any final questions you have about the procedure and do some markings.

 What Anesthesia is Used for a Facelift Procedure?

-Facelift procedures are performed with IV sedation and/or local anesthesia.
-The IV sedation medications used will make you fall asleep but you will still be able to breathe on your own.
-Local anesthesia will ensure you are comfortable throughout the procedure.
+Facelift procedures are performed with IV sedation and local anesthesia.
+They can also be performed with oral sedation and local anesthesia.
+The IV sedation medications will make you fall asleep.
+You will still manage to breathe on your own.
+Local anesthesia will guarantee you are comfortable throughout the procedure.
 When you wake up, you should feel comfortable, without the nausea that accompanies general anesthesia.

 How long does a Facelift take?

-The procedure itself takes about 2 1/2 to 3 1/2 hours to perform.
+The procedure itself takes about 2 1/2 to 3 1/2 hours to finish.
 When you wake up, you will have a head wrap in place and should be comfortable.
-You will be able to go home after you meet criteria for discharge.
-Dr. Thomassen will call you the evening of the surgery to ensure you are doing well.
+You will be capable of going home after you meet criteria for discharge.
+Dr. Thomassen will call you the evening of the surgery to guarantee you are doing well.
 The pain medications prescribed will make you comfortable.

-What is the Recovery like for a breast augmenation
+What is the Recovery like for a facelift

 Your first follow up with Dr. Thomassen will be the next day after surgery.
 Dr. Thomassen will remove your dressings and the drains.
 A comfortable facial garment will be placed.
-You will be able to shower the next day and wash your hair.
-You will receive further instructions on how to care of your incisions and speed up your recovery.
+You will be allowed to shower the next day and wash your hair.
+You will get further instructions on how to care of your incisions and speed up your recovery.

 You should not plan to undertake any strenuous exercise for at least 4 weeks after surgery.
-Light walking is fine the first week and you can gradually increase excercise as you feel better.
+Light walking is fine the first week and you can gradually increase exercise as you feel better.

 At the 1 week visit, your sutures will start to be removed.
 At that point your swelling will be mostly resolved.
 You can start to wear makeup after this visit.

-At 2 weeks, you will have any remaining sutures removed and be able to be around people without any evident signs of having had surgery.
+At 2 weeks, you will have any remaining sutures removed.
+You will be capable of being around people without any clear signs of having had surgery.

 Common questions regarding facelifts